SymfonyCasts/api-platform3/sfcasts/ep1/collections-write.md

-The takeaway is that, thanks to `addDragonTreasure()` and its magical powers, the `owner` of the `DragonTreasure` is changed from its old owner to the new `User`, which is perfect.
+The takeaway is that, thanks to `addDragonTreasure()` and its magical powers, the `owner` of the `DragonTreasure` is changed from its old owner to the new `User`, and everything saves exactly like we want.

 Next, let's get more complex by allowing treasures to be *created* when we're creating a new `User`.
-We're also going to allow treasures to be *removed* from a `User`... like in the unlikely event that the dwarves take back the mountain.
+We're also going to allow treasures to be *removed* from a `User`... for the unlikely event that the dwarves take back the mountain.
 As if.